jundalisay/superb/content/en/research/spinoza/simple-ethics/part-4/appendix.md

-+++
+---
-title=  "Appendix"
+title: "Appendix"
-heading=  "Part 4"
-date=  2015-09-09
-image=  "/covers/ethics.jpg"
+image: "/covers/ethics.jpg"
-description=  "All our endeavours or desires so follow from the necessity of our nature, that they can be understood either through it alone" linkb=  "/research/spinoza/simple-ethics" linkbtext=  "The Ethics" linkf=  "/research/spinoza/simple-ethics/part-5" linkftext=  "Part 5"
+description: "All our endeavours or desires so follow from the necessity of our nature, that they can be understood either through it alone"
-# btext=  Appendix
-+++
+author: Spinoza
+weight: 104
+---

 I arrange the right way of life piece—meal.